tjav/Infov/Infov/README.md

 # Infov
 This is an exercise project.
+Therefore many code is commented out.